mpv-player/mpv/DOCS/man/vo.rst

         debug OpenGL context (which does nothing with current graphics drivers as of this writing).

+    ``interpolation``
+        Reduce stuttering caused by mismatches in the video fps and display refresh rate (also known as judder).

+        This essentially attempts to interpolate the missing frames by convoluting the video along the temporal axis.
+The filter used can be controlled using the ``tscale`` setting.

+        Note that this relies on vsync to work, see ``swapinterval`` for more information.

     ``swapinterval=<n>``
         Interval in displayed frames between two buffer swaps.
         1 is equivalent to enable VSYNC, 0 to disable VSYNC.
 Defaults to 1 if not specified.

+        Note that this depends on proper OpenGL vsync support.
+On some platforms and drivers, this only works reliably when in fullscreen mode.
+It may also require driver-specific hacks if using multiple monitors, to ensure mpv syncs to the right one.
+Compositing window managers can also lead to bad results, as can missing or incorrect display FPS information (see ``--display-fps``).

     ``cscale=<filter>``
         As ``scale``, but for interpolating chroma information.
 If the image